Christine at Homegrown Holistic Coaching

 “No”, I said.
 “Your thighs are strong.
 They’re home to the muscles that make you super-fast on the field.
 Your legs are perfect just as they are.”

-We talked about taking care of her body and staying healthy and strong.
+We talked about taking care of her body: when to move, when to rest.
+How to stay healthy and strong.

-And then my mind returned to a time when I was about ten or eleven…the very same age.
+And then I was reminded of a time when I was about 10 or 11 years old…the very same age.

-I was sitting on a picnic bench with my two best childhood friends.
-Kim was to my left, Michele to my right.
+I was sitting on a picnic bench sandwiched between by two best childhood friends.
 We were scrunched together, hip to hip.
 One of them said, “Let’s see who has the biggest thighs.”

 I don’t remember who “won” that contest, but I know that from there on out, I was uncomfortably aware of my thighs.